Scope and Purpose

 If the CRO determines that the grievance is incomplete, the student will have ten (10) business days from the date of the written notice to make the grievance complete.
 If the student fails to make the grievance complete, the grievance will be dismissed.
 If the CRO determines that the grievance is untimely, outside the jurisdiction, or factually insufficient, the grievance will be dismissed.
 If the grievance raises multiple issues, the CRO will make a determination described above with regard to each issue.
 The CRO may investigate some issues and dismiss others pursuant to this review process.

 If a complaint is dismissed, the CRO will provide the student with a written explanation of the basis for the dismissal.
-The student will have ten (10) business days from the date of the written notice of dismissal to request an appeal of the dismissal from the Provost and Dean of the College.
+The student will have ten (10) business days from the date of the written notice of dismissal to request an appeal of the dismissal from the Chief Academic Officer.
 The request for appeal must be a signed, written document articulating why the decision by the CRO to dismiss the case was in error.
-The Provost and Dean of the College will respond in writing within twenty (20) business days of receipt of the appeal.
+The Chief Academic Officer will respond in writing within twenty (20) business days of receipt of the appeal.
 If the decision to dismiss is upheld, that decision is final.
 If the decision to dismiss is overturned on appeal, the case shall be sent back to the CRO for investigation in accordance with the procedures outlined below.

 If the CRO determines that a complaint is complete, timely, and has potential merit, copies of the complaint, along with any relevant documentation, will be provided to the members of the Student Grievance Committee, and will arrange for the date and time for a hearing.
 Hearings will be scheduled no later than twenty (20) business days following the submission of the complaint.
 The refusal of any party to attend the scheduled hearing date shall not result in a delay of the hearing.